Thinking wistfully of Flake bars, Creme Eggs, and squares of Dairy Milk bars, we took a look at the history of Cadbury’s chocolate empire.

 Owning a color

 The chocolatiers once owned the color purple.
-Well, their own particular shade of purple (Pantone 2685c) famously used on the Dairy Milk packaging.
+Well, their own particular shade of purple (Pantone 2685c) was famously used on the Dairy Milk packaging.

 Competitors Nestlé took them to court over it saying colors could not be protected as a trademark.
 However, they lost the four-year court battle.
 Eventually, Judge Colin Birss stated that the color had been synonymous with the Birmingham-based chocolate for more than 90 years.
 Sadly, in 2013, they finally lost the rights to the shade after Nestlé appealed the ruling.

-Cadbury's was established in Birmingham in England 1824, by John Cadbury who sold tea, coffee and drinking chocolate.
+Cadbury's was established in Birmingham in England in 1824, by John Cadbury who sold tea, coffee and drinking chocolate.